SEND Information Report

 When all the information is gathered, outcomes will be agreed and next steps will be planned.
 This may involve group intervention, 1:1 intervention, nurture, outside agency expertise, as well as quality classroom differentiation.

-A Learning Plan will be made by the class teacher, detailing the pupil’s targets, intervention and outcome.
+An Education Plan will be made by the class teacher, detailing the pupil’s targets, intervention and outcome.
 This will be created in consultation with both the pupil (where appropriate) and parents/ carers.
 This will be reviewed following an intervention or when a target is achieved.

 If a child has not made progress, even though an intervention has been implemented and all available measures have been put into place or the pupil has significant and complex needs, it may be necessary to apply for an assessment to obtain an Education, Health and Care Plan (formally a Statement).
 This application can be made by parents or school and is sent to Leeds City Council for assessment and processing.